 Here at Hormone Health, we will only use evidence based approaches to health.
 There is a variable amount of clinical data supporting these approaches, with herbal medicines and food supplements having the most significant portfolio of data.

 Why consider complementary therapies during menopause?

 Complementary therapies can be useful options when a woman prefers not to or cannot take HRT.
-Each woman should have personalised plan to help treat the symptoms of menopause using health- screening [insert link], symptom diaries [insert link] and their health history to help determine the right course of treatment.
+Each woman should have a personalised plan to help treat the symptoms of menopause using health- screening, symptom diaries and their health history to help determine the right course of treatment.
 It may require several consultations to find the right balance of treatment over a period of months.

 Herbal remedies for menopause symptoms

 In Europe these have been re-classified as Traditional Herbal Medicines, which reflects the use of a herb to treat a specific condition and, through experience, has been shown to be safe when used in that specific way.
-Licensed products have a TUD (Traditional Usage Directive) license number on the pack, and this logo for easy recognition .
-This is a l guide when buying this group of products.
+Licensed products have a TUD (Traditional Usage Directive) license number on the pack .
+This is a guide when buying this group of products.

 Unfortunately, food supplements are not licensed in this way, meaning the quality can vary dramatically, therefore it is best to seek a qualified professional to advise on a suitable product.